ABillBlakely/Zinc-Box/README.md

 - I highly recommend you get [ARTA](http://artalabs.hr/), the user manual is pretty good at guiding you through the setup and measurement techniques.
 - [Audio Specifications](http://www.rane.com/note145.html) from Rane Audio is a great, succinct, resource for some more detail on the measurements we performed.
 It also may give you ideas for additional measurements we should make.
 - We established some of the goals which are updated in the __Goals__ section above.
-- Next meeting will be Thursday, March 2.
+- (UPDATE: In room 126.)
+Next meeting will be Thursday, March 2.
 We will be performing measurements a little more methodically to produce a new performance report.

 ## References and Resources
 - [RIAA Equalization](https://en.wikipedia.org/wiki/RIAA_equalization) from wikipedia for what the RIAA curve is and the history behind the standard.